 A trust can simplify the transfer of what is often a person’s most valuable asset: their real estate.
 It can keep a home out of the probate process and allow it to become the property of loved ones or a charity upon your death.

 For many households, home equity represents their largest financial asset, and it has burgeoned.
-U.S. homeowners with mortgages saw their equity increase by $1.9 trillion in the first quarter of 2021 compared with a year before, according to CoreLogic, a provider of property insights.
+U.S. homeowners with mortgages saw their equity increase by $1 trillion at the end of 2022 compared with a year before, according to CoreLogic, a provider of property insights.

 Why Put a House in a Trust?

 There are two main reasons: avoiding the probate process and protecting your property if you become incapacitated.

 Put simply, probate is a court review of a deceased person’s will and assets.
 This involves resolving any claims against the estate, paying remaining debts, and distributing the decedent’s assets to their designated heirs.

 Probate can be a lengthy and costly process.
 In the absence of a will, the probate court divides the estate according to the state’s succession laws.
 These proceedings often require hearings and a variety of legal and court fees, which can significantly chip away at the estate before it reaches the heirs.

 Even with a will in place, probate is often necessary for your heirs to have the right to carry out your will.
 Things can become further complicated if the estate includes property in multiple states or the will is contested.

 Putting property in trust can avoid probate altogether.
 A trust designates a successor trustee to manage the estate, as well as beneficiaries to receive assets, after your death.
 The trust can include clear instructions and conditions for allocating assets.
 This can help reduce the time and cost to pass your home to your heirs.